jvelilla/eiffel_code_gen/Eiffel.md

 - Use `?` to denote open arguments
 - Use `{TYPE}.feature_name` for open targets
 - Inline agents cannot access enclosing routine's local variables
-- Agent types are determined by open arguments only
+- Agent types are determined by open arguments and open targets
 - Use `call` for procedures, `item` for functions

 **Reference:** [Eiffel Agents Tutorial](https://www.eiffel.org/doc/eiffel/ET-_Agents)